esturcke/hcc-613-blog/content/reading/2013-faste.md

 solving with roots in 1940s and 50s advertising.
 It was formally presented by Osborn in 1953 and since then has found widespread use while also facing criticism in academic studies.
-Compared to nominal brainstorming (brainstorming done alone), research has found problems do to:
+Compared to nominal brainstorming (brainstorming done alone), research has found problems due to:

   1. *Production blocking* – inefficiencies since only one person advances ideas at a time
   2. *Evaluation apprehension* – holding back because of what others may think